Saunorine/Appointment-Booker/README.md

 # Appointment-Booker
 ## Description:
 Java application to hold and make appointments for a gym subscription class.
+Add the courses and let people choose which ones to take (max 2-3 ppl?).
+Courses could be written as a class with a course name, trainer name, cost, day and time that it runs for.
+Then user could use the calender GUI to navigate available courses and click on them to book it given their information: name, DOB, payment, subscription status for discount.

 ### Purpose:
 A program that could schedule gym courses and organize it to.